shumphrey/Test2-Plugin-AfterSubtest/README.md

 Test2::Plugin::AfterSubtest
 ===========================

-Exports a single function for executing a callback after a subtest has completed.
+Exports a single function for executing a callback after every subtest completes.

 ```perl
 use Test2::Bundle::More;